Only four planes a day touch down at Bora Bora Airport, each carrying less than 70 people. And that’s just how the island likes it.

 - November/December: Start of the wet season.
 It’s also confusingly referred to as “summer”.
 The wet season goes through to March.
 (Fast Fun Fact: There are no official dates for the start of the seasons in Bora Bora.
 They just sort of…feel it.)

-- December to January (Christmas): Although this lands squarely in the wet season, Christmas and New Year in the tropics is still a very popular option.
-December is the wettest month, but there are always a few days that are bright and clear.
-Predictably, prices go up during the holiday season.
+- December to January (Christmas): Although this lands squarely in the wet season, Christmas and New Year in the tropics is still a very popular option for a Bora Bora trip.
+December is the wettest month, but there are always a few days that are bright and clear.- the perfect time to travel to Bora Bora Predictably, prices go up during the holiday season.

 - February to March: The tailing off of the wet season.
 Heavy rainstorms are still a strong probability, although there will be some sunny beach days – unfortunately, nobody can predict exactly when!

 - April-May: Some people call this the ‘shoulder’ between the two seasons.
 There’s minimal rain, temperatures are just the right side of too hot and most hotels are still advertising off-season rates.
-On balance, April and May are the best months to visit Bora Bora.
+On balance, April and May are the best months to plan a Bora Bora trip.

 When are the Cheapest Times to Visit Bora Bora?